CS2613-WI24-FR01B/exploration-activity-1-SaraAnna6/Howdoi.md

  ### Functionalities:
    #### Search:
    You can search for programming-related questions by specifying keywords or phrases.
+   There is a more advanced use, and you can search for anything not just python or programming related information.
+There is a much broader use, that this exploration activity did not encompass.
    #### Retrieve:
    The package retrieves relevant code from Stack Overflow based on your question.
    #### Format: It formats and displays the retrieved code snippets in a readable format within the terminal.